-In the Middle Ages, the journey to Rome was one of the three major pilgrimages with the other two being the pilgrimage to the Holy Land and the "Camino de Santiago".
+In the Middle Ages, the journey to Rome was one of the three major pilgrimages (with the other two being the pilgrimage to the Holy Land and the "Camino de Santiago").
 Many believers used to walk the Via Francigena to visit the tomb of the Peter the Apostle in Rome.

 Today, the Francigena offers an itinerary that incorporates the new style of slow travel.
 It runs from Canterbury (England), passes through France and Switzerland, and finally crosses Italy from Piedmont to Rome.
 In Tuscany, there are about 400 kilometers of perfectly safe and marked roads.
-Starting from Pontremoli in the Lunigiana you can reach Pietrasanta, Lucca, Altopascio, San Miniato, San Gimignano, Siena, Ponte D’Arbia, San Quirico D’Orcia, Radicofani as far as Acquapendente in the Grosseto area.
+Starting from Pontremoli in the Lunigiana you can reach Pietrasanta, Lucca, Altopascio, San Miniato, San Gimignano, Siena, Ponte D’Arbia, San Quirico D’Orcia, Radicofani as far as Acquapendente in the Lazio region.

 The Francigena has become an alternative trail that leads to the discovery of unique landscapes, various works of art, hamlets, and even Medieval culinary traditions that are still alive and well.

-Here is a list of ancient foods that you can still find along the Tuscan route and some ideas for a medieval-style snack:
+Here is a list of ancient foods that you can still find along the Tuscan route and some ideas for a medieval-style snack.

-1. Vegetable soups made using day-old bread were a staple of food in the Middle Ages because they were readily available in the presence of pilgrims to feed.
+Vegetablesoups made using day-old bread were a staple of food in the Middle Ages because they were readily available in the presence of pilgrims to feed.

 Testaroli are an unusual type of fresh pasta made from flour dough that is squished between “testi” (special cast iron baking dishes) like a crepe and then briefly plunged into boiling water before serving.
 Testaroli are usually dressed with basil pesto or a garlic and walnut sauce.

 It is made from two layers of dough and stuffed with honey, bread, dried fruit, herbs and spices.
 A real nourishing snack that is very easy to transport.

-5. In the Garfagnana mountains don't forget to taste Biroldo: a loaf-shaped sausage, with a diameter of about 20 cm.
-It is dark red in color, has quite a soft texture and a strong aroma of spices.
+In the Garfagnana mountains a special loaf-shaped sausage is made using coarse fragments of pig and spices.
+Biroldo has a diameter of about 20 cm, it's dark red in color, has quite a soft texture and a strong aroma of spices.

 Altopascio has always been considered "la città del pane (the "city of bread").
 Its development is linked to the need to provide assistance to the pilgrims along the Via Francigena.
 During the eleventh century, a "hospital" was built to feed travelers exhausted by long journeys.
-The 1232 regulation said that bread was a right for all those newly arrived in Altopascio.
+In fact, the 1232 regulation said that bread was a right for all those newly arrived in Altopascio.

-9. When in Siena don’t forget to taste Panforte cake.
+When in Siena don’t forget to taste Panforte cake.
 Its history dates back to medieval times when the product was called by the name of Panpepato, in reference to the abundant presence of pepper and other spices in its dough.